susu-cm/bearings-dataset/README.md

 Data assembled and prepared on behalf of [South Ural State University](https://www.susu.ru/en).

 ## Bearing Fault Dataset
 A bearing fault dataset has been provided to facilitate research into bearing analysis.
 The dataset comprises data from a bearing test rig.
+The distinguishing feature of a data set is the way it is collected.
+A wireless sensor that measures linear and angular acceleration is mounted directly on a rotating shaft.
+The dataset is introduced and first analyzed in the [paper](https://www.sciencedirect.com/science/article/pii/S0888327022005714?via%3Dihub).

 The linear and angular signals of all five bearings were collected with a sampling frequency of 31.175 kHz with the system operating at 1200 rpm (i.e. at 20 Hz).